 A little over one year ago on June 30, 2014, I landed in Port-au-Prince, Haiti for the first time in my life.
 The heat and dust swept over me as a rush of emotions threatened to shake my resolve.
 Could I really leave my friends, family and everyday American comforts…for this?!
 I stood on the balcony of the guesthouse marveling at the picturesque mountains, listening to the language and laughter of the neighbors.
 I’d be lying if I said I wasn’t nervous, but among the nerves was a peace.
 A reassurance.
 Affirmation that this, with time, could become home.

 Now I look back on that day with gratitude.
 Thankful that I stayed the course and appreciative of the lessons, good and bad, that came with saying “yes” to this adventure.
-Before this year began the extent of my Haiti knowledge was that it is cited as being the poorest country in the Western hemisphere.
+Before this year began, the extent of my knowledge about Haiti was that it is cited as being the poorest country in the Western hemisphere.
 As I prepare to leave Haiti, my hope is that I never have to refer to it like that again.
 For all of its faults, Haiti is a resilient, beautiful and proud country.
-Haitians are more than just poor; they’re innovative, hardworking and joyful.
+Haitians are more than just “poor people” struck by tragedy; they’re innovative, hardworking, and joyful.
 They have taught me numerous lessons about life, and about myself, here are five that I thought worthy of sharing with you.

 1. People, regardless of age, gender, ethnicity, etc. are all pretty much the same.